Skip to main content

 Brothers, sisters, and children of people who have had lung cancer may have a slightly higher risk of lung cancer themselves, especially if the relative was diagnosed at a younger age.
 It’s not clear how much of this risk might be due to shared genes among family members and how much might be from shared household exposures (such as tobacco smoke or radon).

-Researchers have found that genetics seems to play a role in some families with a strong history of lung cancer.
-(See What Causes Lung Cancer?).
+Researchers have found that genetics do play a role in some families with a strong history of lung cancer.
+(To learn more, see What Causes Lung Cancer?)

 Factors with uncertain or unproven effects on lung cancer risk